 Lynn is a marketer-turned-musician, and she brings a unique blend of skills to Melodic Connections.
 As a former marketing executive, Lynn worked with national brands and technology companies to develop brand identities and message strategies.
 She has served as a writer, public relations executive, strategy consultant and partner in an award winning communications firm.
 Lynn had a second career as a licensed Kindermusik Educator, and she taught early childhood music for a nationally recognized Kindermusik studio.
-While teaching Kindermusik she became inspired by the work of music therapists, and she returned to school to pursue a music degree, receiving an Associate of Arts in Music from Thomas More College, and pursing course work toward a music degree at Northern Kentucky University.
+While teaching Kindermusik she became inspired by the work of music therapists, and she returned to school to pursue a music degree, receiving an Associate of Arts in Music from Thomas More College, and completing additional course work toward a music degree at Northern Kentucky University.
+She also holds a graduate certificate in nonprofit management from Northern Kentucky University.
 She uses her marketing skills and passion for music therapy to direct the outreach and development efforts at Melodic Connections.
-She is currently pursuing a graduate certificate in nonprofit management at Northern Kentucky University.

 James’ first experience with school music wasn’t until the last two months of his senior year in high school when he auditioned for the school talent show.
 The director asked him if he had any interest in singing in the chorus to which he promptly replied, “Nope.
 Choir is for geeks.”
 Little did he know he was about to become a professional geek.
 James went on to receive his bachelor’s degree in Music Education from Northern Kentucky University, and completed his internship in the Erlanger-Elsmere school system.